owntheweb/raspberry-pi-udp-camera/README.md

-# raspivid UDP Camera
+# Raspberry Pi UDP Camera

 [![Watch Twitch](https://img.shields.io/badge/watch-Twitch-blueviolet.svg)](https://twitch.tv/hotsparklab) [![Made with](https://img.shields.io/badge/made%20with-coffee-orange)](https://streamelements.com/hotsparklab/tip) [![Fight COVID](https://img.shields.io/badge/fight-covid-red)](https://foldforcovid.io/)

 Create a **low-latency** (*fast*) video camera with a [Raspberry Pi](https://www.raspberrypi.org/) and [camera module](https://www.raspberrypi.org/products/camera-module-v2/).
 Stream the video in realtime to a Mac, PC or other Pi for use in media projects in [Open Broadcaster Software (OBS)](https://obsproject.com/) and other media tools.
 Optionally scale up by creating a fleet of cameras that broadcast video to one or more machines.

-raspivid UDP Camera is not a webcam, however it may be used similarly via [obs-gstreamer](https://github.com/fzwoch/obs-gstreamer) (for OBS), [GStreamer](https://gstreamer.freedesktop.org/) projects in general and other software (todo for other software, untested, solutions welcome).
+Raspberry Pi UDP Camera is not a webcam, however it may be used similarly via [obs-gstreamer](https://github.com/fzwoch/obs-gstreamer) (for OBS), [GStreamer](https://gstreamer.freedesktop.org/) projects in general and other software (todo for other software, untested, solutions welcome).

 This project was created with a need to use multiple cameras in a [live Twitch stream](https://twitch.tv/hotsparklab).
 During a pandemic, webcams have been considerably more expensive, while Raspberry Pi camera modules offer arguably higher quality video than some webcams.
 With Pis and camera modules handy, let's share.